 Fish feel pain because, like all animals, they have nerves.
 Hooked fish struggle out of fear and physical pain, desperate to breathe.
 Once fish are hauled out of their aqueous environment and into ours, they begin to suffocate, and their gills often collapse.
 In commercial fishing, fish’s swim bladders can rupture because of the sudden change in pressure.

-Angling hurts other animals too.
-Every year, anglers leave behind a trail of tackle victims that includes millions of birds, turtles, and other animals who suffer debilitating injuries after they swallow fishhooks or become entangled in fishing line.
+Fishing gear—whether from catch-and-release, angling, or another method—hurts fish and other animals.
+Every year, anglers leave behind a trail of tackle victims that includes millions of birds, turtles, cats, and other animals who suffer debilitating injuries after they swallow fishhooks or become entangled in fishing line.
 Wildlife rehabilitators say that discarded fishing tackle is one of the greatest threats to aquatic animals.

 Instead of fishing, enjoy other activities in nature that don’t hurt animals, such as hiking, camping, and canoeing.
 Share this page to tell everyone you know that all fishing, including catch-and-release, injures wildlife.